 How can Shine help?

-Make sure if you are relying on insurances through your superannuation that you check the fine print, keep up-to-date on any changes and seek legal advice if you need help.
+If you are relying on insurances through your superannuation, make sure that you check the fine print, keep up-to-date on any changes and seek legal advice if you need help.

-Shine Lawyers are super and disability insurance experts who can answer any questions you may have and help you get the most out of your super.
+Shine Lawyers are super and disability insurance experts who can answer any questions you may have and help you get the most out of your superannauation.
 If illness or disability has stopped you from being able to work, contact us.
-We can help you access benefits through your superannuation, life insurance or other insurance policies: https://www.shine.com.au/service/superannuation-lawyers-insurance.
+We can help you access benefits through your superannuation, life insurance or other insurance policies.